-The Cancer Biology department has a long history of being a leader in the field of translational cancer biology research.
-The department has emphasized the training of students, postdoctoral fellows and clinical fellows in the fundamentals of tumor biology to improve the outcomes of patients with malignancies.
+Welcome to MD Anderson’s Cancer Biology department.
+Our department has a long history of being a leader in the field of basic and translational cancer biology research.
+The department emphasizes the training of students, postdoctoral fellows and clinical fellows in the fundamentals of tumor biology to improve the outcomes of patients with malignancies.
 The department has built a program with close ties to many clinical departments to facilitate information exchange between the laboratory and the clinic.
-As such, faculty in the department are investigators on NIH funded collaborative cancer biology research grants [“Specialized Programs of Research Excellence” (SPOREs)], including the following organ/disease sites (Pancreas, Bladder, CNS, Prostate, Melanoma and Lung).
-In addition, there are several physician-scientists who have joint appointments in Cancer Biology, facilitating the exchange of clinically relevant information between the laboratory and the clinic.
+As such, faculty in the department are investigators on NIH funded collaborative cancer biology research grants [“Specialized Programs of Research Excellence” (SPOREs)].
+In addition, there are several physician-scientists who have joint appointments in Cancer Biology, facilitating the exchange of clinically-relevant information between the laboratory and the clinic.